personium/legacy-api-references/api/en/278_Event_Reception.md

 ## Overview

-This API accepts the requested event
+Accept any external event to be handled by the event processing function of Cell.

 ### Required Privileges